newmediapilot/nmp-stream-manager/README.md

 # NMP Stream Manager

-NMP Stream Manager is a stream utility designed for Twitch streamers.
-It integrates various API endpoints to help manage your stream, including Twitter tweets, Twitch clips, and sensor data logging.
-This utility automatically opens the Twitch login page when launched, enabling seamless integration for the other API endpoints.
+NMP Stream Manager is a comprehensive utility designed for Twitch streamers.
+It integrates multiple API endpoints to enhance your streaming experience, including Twitter integration, Twitch clip creation, command management, and sensor data logging.
+The application also features a simple HTML interface for managing Twitch commands.

 ## Features

-- **Twitter Integration**: Tweet directly from the app using custom messages and hashtags.
+- **Twitter Integration**: Post tweets directly from the app with customizable messages and predefined hashtags.
+- **Twitch Integration**:
+  - Authenticate using Twitch OAuth.
-- **Twitch Integration**: Log in to your Twitch account and create clips for your stream.
+  - Create clips for your stream.
+  - Manage Twitch chat commands dynamically (add, remove, or update commands).
-- **Sensor Logging**: Fetch heart rate data (or any other sensor data) and log it locally.
+- **Sensor Logging**: Fetch sensor data (e.g., heart rate) via a Sensor Logger app and log it locally or use it in-stream.
+- **Customizable Interface**: Modify Twitch commands through a settings page built using Nunjucks templates.

 ---